 First stop for us was the Dino Field, which is packed with huge replicas of many of the most popular dinosaurs including the T-Rex, Triceratops (my personal fave), Allosaurus and Stegosaurus plus lots more.
-Harley was in his element and got a picture with each dinosaur before moving onto the next one.
+Our dinosaur mad little one was in his element and got a picture with each dinosaur before moving onto the next one.

 The models are huge, especially the Diplodocus, and you can also take a quick tractor tour through the field at regular intervals throughout the day (included in the price).

 There’s also the Dinosaur Barn where you can see fossils and find out more about the three different prehistoric periods.
 For non-dinosaur fans – Ada I’m looking at you – there are lots of farm animals and randomly camels, zebras and kangaroos, as well as soft play, outdoor areas and go karts.
 We had such a fun afternoon so I’d definitely recommend it.

 Prices: £12.99 per adult and £11.99 per child, under 2’s are free.

 Address: Station Road, Honeybourne, Nr Evesham, Worcestershire WR11 7QZ

 Oh I do love Drayton Manor.
 It’s only about 15 minutes away from us so we’ve been quite a far bit over the past couple of years as the Thomas Land area is perfect for the kids.
 Also they do an amazing term time toddler and parent ticket offer (more details here).